Unit 6 - Practice Quiz

 Computational considerations in large-scale optimization Medium

-A. The population size must be reduced to one.
+A. The algorithm must be switched to a purely gradient-based method.

-D. The fitness evaluation must be redesigned to work on mini-batches or distributed chunks of data.
+C. The fitness evaluation must be redesigned to work on mini-batches or distributed chunks of data.

 36 A researcher proposes a hybrid where a Simulated Annealing (SA) algorithm's temperature schedule (cooling rate) is dynamically adjusted by a fuzzy logic controller.
 This is an example of what kind of hybridization?